 Filing for the Ph.D.
-Once the committee has approved the dissertation, the student should file for the Ph.D., following the instructions in the Guide to Filing Thesis and

-Dissertations at UCSB.
-This may be obtained from the Graduate Division or on the World Wide Web at: www.graddiv.ucsb.edu/pubs.
+Once the committee has approved the dissertation, the student should file for the Ph.D., following the instructions in the Guide to Filing Thesis and Dissertations at UCSB.
+This may be obtained from the Graduate Division website.